 Should I Delay My First RMD?

-If you delay your first RMD, you’ll have to take two distributions in one year: your first year’s deferred RMD (by April 1), plus your second year’s RMD (by December 31).
-A ‘double distribution’ increases your annual taxable income, potentially impacting your Federal and state income taxes.
-You may also lose certain tax exemptions and deductions.
-However, it may be advantageous to defer e.g., if you expect to be in a lower income tax bracket the following year.
+If you delay your first RMD if you are age 73 or older, you’ll have to take two distributions in one year: your first year’s deferred RMD (by April 1), plus your second year’s RMD (by December 31).
+A ‘double distribution’ increases your annual taxable income.
+Hence, the decision to delay a first year RMD is heavily dependent upon tax planning.

 RMDs and Annuities